[ ARCA SWISS CAMERAS: F-CLASSIC 4×5 +ML2 + 6×9 FC ]

 DIGITAL BACKS: Phase One P45

 In the past, I strongly preferred Arca Swiss field film cameras.
-When medium-format digital cameras reached a sufficient level of quality, I initially chose the Arca Swiss ML 2.
-However, after a year of using it for studio photography, I realized it didn’t quite meet my expectations.
-There was a slight amount of slop that became frustrating to deal with.
-This experience prompted me to explore other options, as the choices for medium-format digital cameras were limited then.
+When medium-format digital systems finally reached a quality level I was happy with, I initially chose the Arca Swiss ML2.
+I used it for about a year in the studio, but ultimately, it didn’t quite meet my expectations.
+There was a slight amount of play in the movements that became frustrating over time, though in fairness, most bellows-based technical cameras I’ve used tend to have some slop.